top of page

 Airlines tried to route around tollbooths; the tollbooths became on-ramps.

-Amadeus, Sabre, Travelport reframed as offer/order platforms, wrapping NDC with uptime, tooling, and scale.
+Amadeus, Sabre, and Travelport reframed as offer/order platforms, wrapping NDC with uptime, tooling, and scale.

 Several early NDC leaders now lean on these platforms to make content bookable and serviceable at volume.